North Carolina Animal Protection Act: Distributions to counties and cities from Spay/Neuter Account

+Annual report required from every animal shelter in receipt of state or local funding

 Every county or city animal shelter, or animal shelter operated under contract with a county or city or otherwise in receipt of State or local funding shall prepare an annual report in the form required by the Department of Agriculture and Consumer Services setting forth the numbers, by species, of animals received into the shelter, the number adopted out, the number returned to owner, and the number destroyed.
 The report shall also contain the total operating expenses of the shelter and the cost per animal handled.
 The report must be filed with the Department of Agriculture and Consumer Services by March 1 of each year.
 A city or county that does not timely file the report is not eligible to receive reimbursement payments under G.S.
 19A‑64 during the calendar year in which the report was to be filed.

-Notification of Available Funding
+Notification of available funding

 Prior to January 1 of each year, the Department of Agriculture and Consumer Services must notify counties and cities that have, prior to that notification deadline, established eligibility for distribution of funds from the Spay/Neuter Account of the following: